Shenfield railway station: History

-Shenfield station was opened by the Eastern Counties Railway company on 29 March 1843 on the extension from Brentwood to Colchester.
+Shenfield station was opened by the Eastern Counties Railway company on 29 March 1843, on the extension from Brentwood to Colchester.
 As it was situated in a rural area, patronage was low, so it was closed in March 1850.
-It reopened with the name Shenfield & Hutton Junction on 1 January 1887 under the Great Eastern Railway to serve as an interchange station with the new line to Southend that was completed two years later.
-There were three platforms, two up (London-bound) and one down (country-bound).
+It reopened with the name Shenfield & Hutton Junction on 1 January 1887, under the Great Eastern Railway to serve as an interchange station with the new Shenfield to Southend Line that was completed two years later.
+There were three platforms: two up (London-bound) and one down (country-bound).
 Under the London and North Eastern Railway, two extra tracks for terminating local (suburban "metro") trains opened in 1934, resulting in five platforms.

 The 1920 survey of the station shows goods sidings and a turntable on the London side of the up platforms.
 The goods yard was closed on 4 May 1964 and it became the station's car park.
 The Hutton Junction suffix in the station's name was removed on 20 February 1969.

-The station is 20 mi 16 chain from Liverpool Street.
-Immediately west of the station is Brentwood bank, which descends steeply in the up (London) direction.
+Immediately west of the station is Brentwood bank, which descends steeply in the up direction.
 This bank presented a significant climb to steam trains.
-There are extensive sidings on the London side of the station just before the start of the descent down the bank.
+There are extensive sidings on the up side of the station just before the start of the descent down the bank.